Saphenion®: long-time results of vein glue

 Saphenion®: long-time results of vein glue – Discussion with Prof. Dr. Thomas Bürger about the results of vein glue

-The vein glue is fully biocompatible, and so far, after 12 years of use (145 months), we have not seen any allergies.
+The vein glue is fully biocompatible, and so far, after more than 12 years of use (147 months), we have not seen any allergies.
 Two works in the literature describe a contact allergy of the skin after touching the glue.
 Allergies after injection into the varicose veins have only been described in one case worldwide.

 The rate of side effects is therefore well below that of comparable thermal endovenous techniques (laser, radio wave) in treating truncal varicose veins.